 - if you are working with oil-based paint, use natural bristles.

-- if you are working with latex, acrylic, water-based paint, choose synthetic brushes (nylon, taklon, etc.).
+- if you are working with latex, acrylic, or water-based paint, choose synthetic brushes (nylon, taklon, etc.).

 Shapes and sizes

 There are 8 main shapes of brushes.
 Each shape can be represented by a variety of sizes.
-Each shape is used to some specific purposes.
+Each shape is used for some specific purposes.

 When you’re starting painting your first canvas you’ll probably need only 3 types of brushes: round one, flat, and a detailed round brush, or to directly purchase a brush set.

-When you’re painting furniture or walls with a brush, you will need flat brush, and a 2-3 inch angle brush for details, frames and edges.
+When you’re painting furniture or walls with a brush, you will need a flat brush, and a 2-3 inch angle brush for details, frames, and edges.

 The full brushes buyer’s guide for painting is here.